This post was originally written in 2017, and you will note the reference to Trump as president below . . .

 Certainly Cesare Borgia fits this bill, as I think, does our current president.
 Fairley points out that we can have good and bad “barbarian” leadership, with each style obviously having its strengths and weaknesses.
 Cesare Borgia’s problems came directly after the fighting stopped, as did Alexander the Great’s, as perhaps did Donald Trump’s?
 With Cesare, Machiavelli seemed to indirectly counsel that the worst thing one could do with a barbarian was prolong the fighting, which plays directly to his strengths.
 The true barbarian, however, will never handle peace well.
 Let Cesare stumble over his own feet.
 Let Fortune abandon him.
 Perhaps Machiavelli would counsel Trump’s political opponents to lay low and let Trump defeat himself.^

 In hindsight, of course, some of Machiavelli’s advice looks less and less “Machiavellian.”
 In Debriefing the President, John Nixon writes of his experiences at the CIA and especially about his time spent with Saddam Husssein.
-In the midst of his criticism of Clinton, Bush the Younger, Obama, and George Tenet, he makes some revealing personal changes in his opinion.
+In the midst of his criticism of Clinton, Bush the Younger, Obama, and George Tenet, he reveals changes in his opinion.
 He admits that he thought the best intel the U.S. possessed pointed to a stockpile of W.M.D’s, and so initially supported the war.
 But he concludes that Iraq and the Mideast would be much better off today with Saddam in power.

 Well, obviously.
 But Nixon makes this claim more interesting with Saddam’s own words and history, much of which he missed himself as an intelligence analyst leading up to the war.
 Saddam’s greatest threat was not the U.S., he argues, but Sunni-based Islamic terror, because he relied on the Sunni’s for nearly all his power in Iraq.
 Thus, Saddam would have opposed Al-Queada and especially ISIS, as mortal threats to his regime.
 Perhaps the fighting would have happened regardless, but Saddam may have appeared vulnerable enough for more open fighting, which would have played right into the U.S.’s tactical and technological advantages.